bahaidev/textbrowser/README.md

 1.  **Avoid setting inputs to empty string** on load (prevents using back button to get at old values)
 1. Icon for click/hover to get **interlinear field explanation**
+1. Fix for **local notes storage plugin** when in interlinear column
 1. Fix sometime **obscuring of headings**
 1.  **Document**
     1. Need of setting certain locale strings, including `sites.json`.